starduct/AECA_FBMamba/README.md

 * **Our code framework is based on [Paraformer](https://github.com/LiZhuoHong/Paraformer), and the setup of the training environment can be guided by its README file.
 After that, to train and test the AECA-FBMamba on the default Chesapeake Bay dataset, follow these steps:**

+1. Download our code.
+We have modified the code "train.py" and "test.py" in the Paraformer.
+We have also submitted the "multi_eval.py" code to evaluate the model's performance.

-1. Run the "Train" command:
+2. Run the "Train" command:

    ```bash
    python train.py --dataset Chesapeake --batch_size 4 --max_epochs 100 --savepath *save path of your folder* --gpu 0